A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?

 The investigation of the long-term variability in $\alpha_{\rm ox}$ was independently initiated by B.P. and D.L.\, B.P.
 A.R. and A.G.M.\ advanced the study to cover accretion state transitions and comparisons with X-ray binaries.
 Everyone contributed through scientific discussions, critical feedback, and manuscript input that shaped the interpretation and presentation of the results.
 The hardness-intensity diagram analysis benefited in particular from contributions by A.R. and A.G.M., while M.V. contributed substantially to the bolometric correction methodology presented in Sec.~7.4 and Appendix~\ref{appendixC}.\, M.V. and D.L. provided the Mkn~590 host galaxy spectrum used in the analysis.
 J.J.R. provided the archival data essential for Fig.~\ref{fig:grand_aox}.\, G.W. and A.B. provided feedback on the radio analysis.
 T.S. provided input on the X-ray/UV analysis.
 A.B. led the reduction and analysis of the GMRT and ASKAP/VAST radio datasets.
 M.S. contributed to the modeling of the NOT/ALFOSC and DESI spectra.
-K.-X.L. contributed to an early discussion that was motivated by long-term optical monitoring of the source. \bmhead{Competing interests} The authors declare no competing interests.
+K.-X.L. contributed to an early discussion that was motivated by long-term optical monitoring of the source.